 -

 Yes, as long as you're eligible you can have both the Chase Freedom Flex and the Chase Freedom Unlimited credit cards.
-Both cards work with the same programs and travel portals, such as Chase Ultimate Rewards.
+Both cards work with the same programs and travel portals.

 -